-The Company has developed a comprehensive Standard Operating Procedures ("SOP") to enable all relevant departments to implement measures, monitor and control the risk in order to avoid or reduce future losses.
-The Risk Management Department is assigned to facilitate the relevant departments in identifying and evaluating their operational risks and control weaknesses via structured risk assessment process.
+The Company has developed a comprehensive Standard Operating Procedures ("SOP") to enable all relevant departments to implement measures to monitor and control the risk in order to avoid or reduce future losses.
+The Risk Management Department is assigned to facilitate the relevant departments in identifying and evaluating their operational risks and control weaknesses via a structured risk assessment process.

-39. COMPLIANCE RISK
+38. COMPLIANCE RISK

-Compliance risk is the risk arising from violations of, or non-conformance with business principles, internal policies and procedures, related laws, rules and regulations (i.e. BNM, Persatuan Insurans Am Malaysia ("PIAM"), Perbadanan Insurans Deposit Malaysia ("PIDM")) governing the insurance industry, products and activities.
+Compliance risk is the risk arising from violations of, or non-conformance with business principles, internal policies and procedures, related laws, rules and regulations issued by regulatory bodies i.e. BNM, Persatuan Insurans Am Malaysia ("PIAM"), Perbadanan Insurans Deposit Malaysia ("PIDM") governing the insurance industry, products and activities.

-Consequently, the exposure to this risk can damage the Company's reputation, lead to legal or regulatory sanctions and /or financial loss.
+Consequently, the exposure to this risk can damage the Company's reputation and lead to legal or regulatory sanctions and / or financial loss.

-The Legal Department and Compliance Department are assigned to look into all compliance aspects in observing the regulatory requirements (i.e. BNM, PIAM, PIDM).
+The Legal Department and Compliance Department are assigned to look into all compliance aspects in observing the regulatory requirements prescribed by the regulatorsi.e.
+BNM, PIAM, PIDM.
 It has developed internal policies and procedures (e.g. Anti-Money Laundering Framework, Introduction of New Products Framework, Outsourcing Framework) to align with the laws and guidelines issued by the authorities.

-40. ADDITIONAL DISCLOSURE UNDER AMENDMENTS TO MFRS 4 INSURANCE CONTRACT LIABILITIES
+39. ADDITIONAL DISCLOSURE UNDER AMENDMENTS TO MFRS 4 INSURANCE CONTRACT LIABILITIES

-The Company has applied the temporary exemption from the adoption of MFRS 9 "Financial Instruments" from 1 January 2018 to no later than 1 January 2023 (see Note 2.1(a)).
+The Company has applied the temporary exemption from the adoption of MFRS 9 "Financial Instruments" from 1 January 2018 to no later than 1 January 2023 (see Note 2.1(ii)).